NeyonOndela/AWS-cloud-practitioner-portfolio/Labs/Databases/Databases.md

 - Use functions within a WHERE clause

-## Environment Setup

-The lab environment included:

-- An Amazon EC2 instance (Command Host)

-- A MySQL database client

-- A relational database named world
+## Connecting to the Command Host

+I began by accessing the AWS environment and navigating to Amazon EC2 through the AWS Management Console.

+Steps I performed:

+- Opened EC2 from the Services menu.

+- Located the instance labeled Command Host.

+- Connected using Session Manager.

+Switched to the root user and navigated to the working directory:

+sudo su
+cd /home/ec2-user/

+Connected to MySQL:
-I connected to the Command Host via Session Manager and accessed the MySQL server using: mysql -u root --password='re:St@rt!9'
+mysql -u root --password='re:St@rt!9'

-To verify the database:
+After successfully connecting, I was ready to query the world database.

+## Task 2: Querying the world Database
+**Viewing Available Databases**

+First, I verified that the world database existed:

 SHOW DATABASES;

-To inspect the country table:
+Then I explored the country table:
 SELECT * FROM world.country;

-## Conditional Queries Performed
-Filtering Records with WHERE and AND
+## Using the WHERE Clause with AND

-To retrieve countries with populations between 50 million and 100 million:
+To filter countries with a population between 50 million and 100 million, I used:
+SELECT Name, Capital, Region, SurfaceArea, Population FROM world.country
+WHERE Population >= 50000000 AND Population <= 100000000;

+This helped me understand how multiple conditions can be combined using the 'AND' operator.